Frequently asked questions

 By default, the PRTG Hosted Monitor user interface is only accessible via a secured HTTPS connection.
 On an operating system level, Amazon's AWS firewalls will ensure the security of your network and, of course, all passwords are secured using individual encryption.

-You can connect remote probes from different locations to your PRTG Hosted Monitor instance: the limit is your total number of sensors.
+You can connect remote probes from different locations to PRTG Hosted Monitor: the limit is your total number of sensors.

 PRTG Hosted Monitor uses SendGrid for sending email notifications.
 These settings are preconfigured and cannot be changed to some other SMTP server.
 Emails sent by PRTG Hosted Monitor can originate from the following IPs: